Ed Gallucci

 Ed Gallucci (born 1947) is an American photographer currently living in South Dakota.
-He is the first magazine photographer to photograph Bruce Springsteen and 40 covers of Newsweek in the 1970’s thru 1990’s.
+He is the first magazine photographer to photograph Bruce Springsteen, and his work appeared on 40 covers of Newsweek in the 1970s to 1990s.

 Biography

 Gallucci was born in the Park Slope section of Brooklyn, New York City, in 1947, the son of Italian immigrants who had migrated from the Calabria region of southern Italy to New York City.
 During his early years, the family moved to Berkeley Heights, New Jersey, where he attended Governor Livingston High School and was known as "the artist".
 After graduation he moved to Kansas City, Missouri and studied graphic design and photography at the Kansas City Art Institute, where he earned a BFA degree.

 Early work

 In December 1972, after seeing the performer play at Kenny's Castaways club on New York's Upper East Side, Ed Gallucci took the photographs that accompanied the first interview/profile of Bruce Springsteen, in Crawdaddy magazine, written by editor-in-chief Peter Knobler.
 These iconic photographs, taken during band rehearsals in an unheated garage and at Springsteen's apartment in Bradley Beach, New Jersey when Springsteen was 23 years old and the E Street Band had not yet been named, have only recently been unearthed and rediscovered.
 Gallucci was a regular contributor to Crawdaddy, photographing Muhammad Ali, Woody Allen, Jerry Garcia, Paul Simon, Al Green, Blood, Sweat & Tears, Stevie Wonder, Robert Altman, John Cassavetes and many others for the magazine.
 His work also appeared in Rolling Stone, Penthouse, and Playboy.